jeffrobot494/smart-insurance/docs/multi-ein-classifier-fix.md

 Implementation is successful when:
 - ✅ HealthAxis classifies as "insured" in all years (was "no-medical-plans" in 2023/2024)
 - ✅ Family Care Center classifies as "insured" (was "no-medical-plans")
+- ✅ The Intersect Group classifies as "insured" (was "no-medical-plans")
 - ✅ Medix remains "self-funded" (no change)
 - ✅ Fast Pace remains "no-medical-plans" (no change)
 - ✅ No performance degradation (< 100ms additional processing)